d3-geomap/site/content/docs/map-properties.md

 ### d3.geomap.choropleth attributes

+#### data

+The data object created from the loaded CSV file.

+#### colorScale

+A function that returns the color from the range of colors for the numeric value passed as its argument.

 #### extent

 The extent of the data range, i. e. minimum and maximum value in the given column of the CSV data file.

-#### colorScale

-A function that returns the color from the range of colors for the numeric value passed as its argument.